What and Where Is Split Rock / Destroyer Key in Key West?

 Split Rock / Destroyer Key FAQs

-Where is Split Rock / Destroyer Key?
+Where is Destroyer Key?

 Why is it called Destroyer Key?

-The most common local story says a U.S. Navy destroyer ran aground near the islands during a storm, although different versions of the story exist among longtime locals and captains.
+- The most common local story says a U.S. Navy destroyer ran aground near the islands during a storm, although different versions of the story exist among longtime locals and captains.

 Can you swim at Split Rock / Destroyer Key?

-Yes.
+- Yes.
 The area is known for shallow clear water, sandbars, floating, swimming, and relaxing on boats during calm conditions.

 Do you need a boat to get to Split Rock / Destroyer Key?

-Yes.
+- Yes.
 The area is reached by boat and is best experienced with local captains familiar with the shallow surrounding waters.

 Can you snorkel near Split Rock / Destroyer Key?

-Depending on conditions, many visitors explore nearby channels, sandbars, and snorkeling areas while visiting the surrounding waters west of Key West.
+- Depending on conditions, many visitors explore nearby channels, sandbars, and snorkeling areas while visiting the surrounding waters west of Key West.

 Why is Split Rock / Destroyer Key becoming popular online?

-The area has recently gained attention on social media because of its turquoise water, boating atmosphere, local lore, and “secret spot” reputation around Key West.
+- The area has recently gained attention on social media because of its turquoise water, boating atmosphere, local lore, and “secret spot” reputation around Key West.

 👉 Next Up: Best Things to Do in Key West